kempisabelmaddie/IoT_PolyU/newfolder/README.md

 ## If Room Temperature Higher than Certain Degree, </br> Then Send Notification to Mobile Phone through IFTTT.</br> Bonus: Send data to Thingsboard

 ### Notes
-This tutorial consists of 2 versions:
+This tutorial consists of 2 versions:</br>
-Version 1: Connects NCIR to IFTTT, files saved in folder Version_1, Version 2: Connects NCIR to IFTTT and Thingsboard folder Version_2, Common files are put in this current directory.
+Version 1: Connects NCIR to IFTTT, files saved in folder Version_1,</br>
+Version 2: Connects NCIR to IFTTT and Thingsboard folder Version_2,</br>
+Common files are put in this current directory.</br>

 ### Demo Video
 Click on this YouTube link to watch the demo video<strong> without</strong>Thingsboard.